6 examples of insurance fraud

 insurance fraud examples

-#4 Report something broken as stolen
+#4 Report something that is broken as stolen

-De Vereende contents insurance?
+Taking out De Vereende household contents insurance?
 Calculate your premium!

 #5 Report more items than were actually stolen